astrodevs-labs/osmium-docs/modules/preferences.md

 Editor settings (completion, indentation, comment display...)
 Plugins settings
 Miscelanious settings
+Any other preferences that could be added by other modules (giving them choice of categorization or applying a new menu automatically based on the module name ?)

 ## **UI**
 A window with a sidebar for each of the features categories